Jump (Van Halen song): Writing and composition

 The synth line was written circa 1981 by Eddie Van Halen, but it was rejected by the other members of the band.
 In 1983, producer Ted Templeman asked Roth to listen to the unused song idea.
 Riding around in the back of his 1951 Mercury, with band roadie Larry Hostler driving, Roth listened repeatedly to the tune.
 To come up with a lyric for it, he remembered seeing a TV news report the night before about a suicidal jumper.
 Roth thought that one of the onlookers at such an event would inevitably yell "go ahead and jump".
-Roth bounced this suggestion off Hostler who agreed it was good; however, instead of describing a potential suicide, the lyrics were written as an ontological invitation to action, life and love.
+Roth bounced this suggestion off Hostler who agreed it was good; however, instead of describing a potential suicide, the lyrics were written as an invitation to action, life and love.
 Roth later told Musician magazine that Hostler was "probably the most responsible for how it came out."
 The song is set in the key of C major, with the guitar solo in the key of B♭ minor.
 "Jump" has a moderate common time tempo of 129 beats per minute.

 Ted Templeman recalls that "Jump" was recorded at Eddie Van Halen's newly constructed home studio.
 "Engineer Donn Landee and Ed put the track down alone in the middle of the night.
 We recut it once in one take for sonic reasons.
 Dave wrote the lyrics that afternoon in the backseat of his Mercury convertible.
 We finished all vocals that afternoon and mixed it that evening."

 The keyboard part was performed on an Oberheim OB-Xa.
 Live performances began with Eddie's synthesizer solo "1984".
 During the reunion tour with Roth, the two songs were used for the band's encore.

 According to Daryl Hall of Hall & Oates, "[Eddie] Van Halen told me that he copied the synth part from 'Kiss on My List' and used it in 'Jump.'
 I don't have a problem with that at all."

 Musically, the song was a departure from the band's original style, embracing more of a popular and radio-friendly sound.
 "Jump" has been described as a "synth-rocker", as a combination of hard rock and pop, as exemplifying pop rock of the 1980s, built on a classic rock foundation of repeated bass notes and having standard rock instrumentation, and as "a true rock masterpiece."
-The song has been also described as a glam metal anthem.
+The song has been also described as a pop/glam metal anthem.